utiscc/utiscc.gitub.io/nspasteboard.md

 ## Discussion

-These pasteboard marker types and proposals for others are discussed on a Google Group discussion list.
-To request an invitation to the group, send an email to _TDB_ with subject: NSPasteboard.org.
+These pasteboard marker types and proposals for others are discussed on a [Google Group discussion list](https://groups.google.com/g/nspasteboard).

 ## List of Applications